 As a new and unique design concept, Passive Homes are created with the main goals in mind;

 To minimise the homeowner’s eco-footprint

-- To create a home with high performing energy efficiency
+To create a home with high performing energy efficiency

 Started in Germany, a Passive House is an internationally recognised standard for sustainable construction.
 Passive Houses are becoming quickly popular as homeowners are able to enjoy not only consistent and comfortable temperatures in their houses all year round, but also significantly smaller energy bills.

 So why should this new Passive House concept be something to strive for in Australia?

 While we all love the summer break; spending our time down at one of the many coastal beaches in Perth or having barbeques with family, it is short-lived as the sun sets and the heat remains while we try to sleep.

 With little cool air to let inside via an open window and the high cost that comes along with falling asleep with the air conditioner running, most of us just try to brave the harsh heat as best we can.

 Thankfully, you won’t have to redesign and rebuild your entire home to meet Passive House specifications and to start enjoying the benefits of a cooler home in summer and lower energy bills.

 Simply changing your existing windows and doors to a double glazed unit can increase energy efficiency by 30%!
 Having energy efficient windows in your home means that you not only save money on energy bills but are also lowering your carbon footprint.